Free Will in Ancient Thought

 In this way, Epictetus understands προαίρεσις differently from Aristotle.

 In Aristotle, προαίρεσις is a form of "willing" (βούλησις).
-Further, "willing" is the desire of the rational part of the soul.
-Epictetus inverts the relationship.
-In Epictetus, προαίρεσις is prior to βούλησις.
-For him, "willings are just products" of προαίρεσις.
+Further, "willing" is a desire of reason.
+In Epictetus, προαίρεσις is prior in thinking to βούλησις.
+For Epictetus, willings result from προαίρεσις.
+As Frede puts the point, they are "products" of προαίρεσις.

 "This assent, which you choose to give, will constitute a willing, and this willing is the impulse which makes you act in a certain way.
 So this ability and disposition, insofar as it accounts for your willing whatever it is that you will to do, can be called 'the will.'"